Dataport/terminfinder-backend/README.md

 * Participate in appointment polls and respond to the appointment suggestions
 * Choices for responding - "Accept, Decline or Questionable"

+Licensed under the EUPL 1.2

+Copyright © 2022-2023 Dataport AöR

 [SECURITY.md](docs/SECURITY.md)

 [CONTRIBUTING.md](docs/CONTRIBUTING.md)